African Violet Propagation by Leaf Cutting and Dividing Plants

 When dividing African violets, you’re actually separating foliage clusters.
 It’s only possible to divide an African violet once the plant has developed multiple crowns.
 (A crown is the gathering point of multiple stems.)
 If your African violet only has one crown, you’ll need to use a different method of propagation instead.

 The first step before beginning to divide your African violet is to water the plant and let it sit for a couple of hours.
 The roots will be more flexible and less prone to damage if they are hydrated.

 When you’re ready to move on, take the African violet out of the pot.
 Ideally, you should be able to gently untangle the roots and pull apart the different foliage clusters.
 If the roots are too entwined and difficult to separate, you can slice a few of the roots using a sterile knife.
 Try to avoid this if possible, though, because cutting the roots can sometimes allow an infection to develop.
 If you do need to use a knife, cut through the roots in one motion instead of sawing back and forth.

 Once the different foliage clusters are separated, you can repot them in their own containers.
 Fill up the containers with African violet potting mix, leaving room for the plant at the top.
 Gently place the new plant’s roots in place, and then cover with soil up to right below the bottom leaves.

 Water each African violet and place them in a window with good light.
 From here on, you’ll continue to care for the new plants just like you would any other mature plant.
 The new plants may take a little time to adjust to their new containers, but there should not be any major changes.

 Join the African Violet Club!

-Whether you’re a green or seasoned grower, African Violet Resource Center has everything you need to help your plant (and plant babies!) grow vibrant and strong.
+Whether you’re just starting out or are a seasoned grower, African Violet Resource Center has everything you need to help your plant grow vibrant and strong.
 Explore our other articles, visit our online shop, and connect with other houseplant lovers in our Facebook group to learn everything you need to know about this rewarding hobby!